Tow Law Millennium Primary School

 • Quality First Teaching, accessing a broad and balanced curriculum

-• Maths and English specific interventions
+• Mathematics and English specific interventions

 • Specific individual support for children whose learning needs are severe, complex and lifelong and what this means for your child e.g. Dyslexia, Dyspraxia